Dottie Thomas: Career and research

 Throughout the 1950s Donnall, Dorothy's husband, successfully performed the first bone marrow transplant.
 Moreover, the transplant team became one of the first options for bone marrow transplants.

-Last years of Dottie
+Last years

 Dorothy was the editor of the book Bone Marrow Transplantation that her husband wrote in 1994.
 In addition to her administrative and scientific duties, she also took care of her children.

 In 2012, in honor of the 90th birthday of Dorothy Thomas, the Spanish tenor, José Carreras, held a charity concert in the Benaroya Hall of Seattle, recalling the 25th anniversary of the first bone marrow transplant in Fred Hutchinson center.
 With this concert, they earned a significant amount of money which was earmarked for the study of leukemia in Barcelona.

 In addition, her daughter, Elaine Thomas, who is a physicist and teacher at the University of New Mexico, explained that her mother was brilliant and she could have achieved many goals, nevertheless, at that time, she had to stay with her husband.